 Hoping to reconnect with classmates from years past?
 Or, looking for a place to share reunion information?
 Log into our Lancer Alumni Portal today in the left hand sidebar!
 You'll find our alumni directory, and a link to your own alumni class page.
-Contact Rebecca Nuffer with questions.
+Contact Sarah Dahleen with questions.

 - February 2018: Jim Vandenberg '74

 - May 2017 Profile: Lieutenant Commander Rome Delasalas '87

 - April 2017 Profile: Rebecca Saldaña '95

 - March 2017 Profile: Vince McCluskey '10

 - January 2017 Profile: Patti Skoda '87

 - December 2016 Profile: Demitri Pallis '81